Realizations of countable Borel equivalence relations: Continuous action realizations

-(ii) Assume that $E\in \aph$ is non-compressible and let $\kappa = |{\rm EINV}_E| >0$.
-By a theorem of Downarowicz \cite[Theorem 5]{D91}, for every metrizable Choquet simplex $K$ there is a minimal subshift of $2^\Z$ such that $K$ is affinely homeomorphic to the simplex of invariant measures for this subshift.
+This action has a clopen 2-generator, namely the partition given by $\{X_0 = 0 \concat \cantor, X_1 = 1 \concat \cantor\}$.
+This means that the sets $\gamma\cdot X_i, \gamma \in \F_2, i \le 1$, separate points.
+This implies that this action is (topologically) isomorphic to a subshift of $2^{\F_2}$. \item Assume that $E\in \aph$ is non-compressible and let $\kappa = |\EINV_E| >0$.
+By a theorem of Downarowicz \cite[Theorem 5]{Dow91}, for every metrizable Choquet simplex $K$, there is a minimal subshift of $2^\Z$ such that $K$ is affinely homeomorphic to the simplex of invariant measures for this subshift.
 In particular the cardinality of the set of ergodic, invariant measures for this subshift is the same as the cardinality of the set of extreme points of $K$.
 Fix now a compact Polish space $X$ of cardinality $\kappa$ and let $K$ be the Choquet simplex of measures on $X$.
 The extreme points are the Dirac measures, so there are exactly $\kappa$ many of them.
-Thus we can find a minimal subshift of $2^\Z$ with exactly $\kappa$ many ergodic, invariant measures and therefore if $F$ is the equivalence relation induced by this subshift, we have that $E\cong_B F$. \end{proof}
+Thus we can find a minimal subshift of $2^\Z$ with exactly $\kappa$ many ergodic, invariant measures and therefore if $F$ is the equivalence relation induced by this subshift, we have that $E\cong_B F$. \end{enumerate} \end{proof}

 Although $E_t$ does not have a minimal, compact action realization where the acting group is amenable (otherwise it would have an invariant measure), we have the following: